jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 <a-scene embedded arjs>
 ```

-Then you tell aframe that you want arjs to controls the camera.
+Then you tell aframe that you want arjs to control the camera.
 For that, you just add

 ```html
 <a-marker-camera preset='hiro'></a-marker-camera>
 ```

-Don't forget to add the body style and a-scene embedded attribute. and you are **ALL DONE** 😄
+Don't forget to add the body style and a-scene embedded attribute.
+And you are **ALL DONE** 😄

 # Personalize your AR Content
 Now we have a basic cube in AR...
-it would be good to personalise AR a bit.
+It would be good to personalise the AR a bit.
 Let's see how to add a text, an image or even your
 own model in augmented reality.

 ![screen shot 2017-07-05 at 14 45 35](https://user-images.githubusercontent.com/6317076/27867143-bf05926e-6190-11e7-855f-a90ab71976fc.png)

 One of the most asked questions has been "how to load my own model in AR?".
-As said before, ar.js controls the displacement of the camera, all the rest
+As I said before, ar.js controls the displacement of the camera, all the rest
 is classic a-frame.
 So you can load a model exactly as you would in
 a-frame.
 Here is an example of loading a [gltf](https://www.khronos.org/gltf) model, just add that in your a-scene.